APCAA Early Spring 2025 Digest

 We're on the same page — a motto we’ve had since the beginning: highlighting the cohesion, chemistry, and communication it takes to be successful on set.
 Same Page Films is a full-service video production house founded by Temi Okotieuro and Alex Eaker, two Brooklyn-based filmmakers with a passion for film, art, jazz, fashion, and sports.
 Small footprint, big impact productions with the vision of creating one-of-one films that stand out.

-The Executive Leadership Council (ELC) is the preeminent membership organization committed to increasing the number of global executives in C-Suites, on corporate boards and in global enterprises.
+PepsiCo Beverages Canada's president Jason R. Blake has been inducted as a member of The Executive Leadership Council (ELC), the preeminent membership organization committed to increasing the number of global executives in C-Suites, on corporate boards and in global enterprises.
 Its membership includes current and former CEOs and senior executives at Fortune 1000 and Global 500 companies.

+He joined 60 other senior executives as part of The ELC 2025 Class.
 The ELC is dedicated to fostering opportunities for Black executive leadership by supporting their growth, development, and impact domestically and internationally.
 It is a privilege to join this esteemed group of leaders.

 Only 2% of educators are Black men.
 The Literacy Lab is working to change that, providing paid classroom experience for young men while supporting pre-K students.